-Millennials place a heavy emphasis on working in organizations that contribute to the community or world, according to a study and literature review.
+Millennials place a heavy emphasis on working in organizations that contribute to the community or world.
 “Millennial workers are more likely to look for meaning and impact in their work and aren’t satisfied simply punching a clock,” writes Forbes contributor Jenna Goudreau.

 “The students who’ve been coming out of university for several years now are very focused on the social responsibility profile of any organization they’re considering working for,” Doug Carr of Fairmont Raffles Hotels International told Forbes contributor Micah Solomon.
 “They want to know your company’s stance on the environment, on community involvement and social responsibility, whether your company wins awards for its eco-tourism or green lodging.
 All of this plays a large role in whether or not they’re interested in coming to work for you.”

 Millennial workers are interested in seeing the whole picture — how they play a role in a larger purpose.
 Of course, other generations of workers desire meaning in their work as well.

 A survey of more than 12,000 employees featured in The New York Times found that 50 percent lack a level of meaning and significance at work.
 Employees who experience meaning for their work are more than three times as likely to stay with their organization, which was the highest impact of any other survey variable tested.
 Meaning ranked higher than learning and growth, connection to a company’s mission and work-life balance.

 But as Personnel Review and the Journal of Business and Psychology note, work-life balance is a strong desire for millennials.
 This emphasis can be linked to what millennials have witnessed from their parents’ lack of work-life balance.